User Guide (Latest)

 Table of Contents

-Please see Software Requirements section for complete list of Apache Spark versions supported by RAPIDS Accelerator.
+Refer to Software Requirements section for a complete list of Apache Spark versions supported by RAPIDS Accelerator.
 The plugin replaces parts of the physical plan that Apache Spark considers internal.
-The code for these plans can change, even between bug fix releases.
+The code for these plans can change, even between bug-fix releases.
 As a part of our process, we try to stay on top of these changes and release updates as quickly as possible.

 The RAPIDS Accelerator for Apache Spark officially supports: